philbooth/surch/README.md

   into the inverted index,
   so there is no need
   to iterate through
-  the characters in each string.
+  the characters in every string.

 To satisfy
-the most common (i.e. my) use-case, whitespace in each query is treated as a separator between subqueries.
+the most common use-case (i.e. mine), whitespace in each query is treated as a separator between subqueries.
-The query result
-is the intersection
-of all subquery results.
+Subquery results
+are then intersected by document id to produce the overall result.

 ## How do I install it?